dirakx1/MoneyOnTangle/iotacore/README.md

 After tests you can be sure that you can use iotacore!.
 We are not sending tokens so a data trasnfer is enough to represent what we want!.

-# Sending money in apicore
+# Money transfer in iotacore